 Multiple Affiliation: Let’s Put It in Perspective

-Second, why do you want to align with multiple host agencies?
-As a former host agency director, I ran into quite a few home based travel agents that did this and honestly, it utterly confused me.
-Power to you to do what you want to, but I’m not entirely sure they were looking at the big picture when they made their decision.
+Second, you’ll want to sit down and ask yourself why you want to align with multiple host agencies.
+As a former host agency director, I ran into quite a few travel agents that did this and usually, I didn’t quite understand why they chose that route.
+I’m not entirely sure they were looking at the big picture when they made their decision.

 One agent explained to me the other host agency provided leads so she used them for some things.
 One agent said they were earning 1% more commission on a cruise line.